Sye Raa Trailer First Review: A Mega Feast For Chiranjeevi Fans

 Trailer To Be Released On September 15?

 The grapevine suggests that the Sye Raa pre-release event will be held on September 15, 2019 in Kurnool with Pawan Kalyan serving as the chief guest.
 Many feel that the theatrical trailer will be released during the grand function.
-One is likely get clarity about this in the days to come.
+One is likely to get clarity about this in the days to come.

 Chiranjeevi’s Dream Project